BerkleyTechnologyServices/restdocs-spec/README.md

 * Support for additional specification formats is currently in development.
 We plan to add support for OpenAPI 3.0 and Postman Collections.
 * Currently the plugin is not available in Maven Central.
-However, we will be making it available through [JitPack](https://jitpack.io/) with plans to eventually get it into Maven Central.
+However, it is available through [JitPack](https://jitpack.io/) and we do plan to eventually get it into Maven Central.